What is the Meaning of DTAA?

-The DTAA full form is Double Taxation Avoidance Agreement.
+The full form of DTAA is Double Taxation Avoidance Agreement.
 DTAA is a treaty that is signed between India and other countries.
-India has sign DTAA with 90+ countries.
+India has signed DTAA with 90+ countries.
 This agreement is signed to make the country a perfect destination that helps NRIs avoid paying taxes twice.
 DTAA includes what comes from our business profits, royalties, interest, capital gains, employment, etc.

 DTAA doesn't completely avoid taxes, but it helps NRIs to pay lower taxes in different countries.